DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Related Work

-\xhdr{Techniques for Increasing Generation Diversity} A wide range of decoding-time strategies has been proposed to increase the generation diversity of LLM, primarily by adjusting stochastic sampling hyperparameters such as temperature, top-$p$, top-$k$~\citep{shi2024thorough}, and min-$p$~\cite{nguyen2024turning}.
-However, these approaches offer only limited improvements when LLMs exhibit collapsed output distributions~\cite{jiang2025artificial}, and many recent close-sourced frontier LLMs no longer support such decoding controls, including models such as GPT-5 and o3.
-Another line of work seeks to improve diversity by retraining LLMs with diversity-aware alignment objectives, such as \textit{DivPO}~\cite{lanchantin2025diverse}.
-While effective, these methods are resource-intensive, require training from scratch, and cannot be applied to frontier closed-source LLMs.
-Finally, prompt-based approaches have been explored to elicit more diverse outputs~\cite{shur2024growing, zhang2025verbalized}.
-In practice, however, such methods often achieve higher diversity at the expense of answer quality (\cf \S~\ref{sec: res} for details), which is particularly undesirable for information-seeking tasks.
-Taken together, these limitations motivate the need for alternative approaches that can improve diversity without compromising answer quality, particularly for real-world information-seeking tasks in RAG.
+\xhdr{Increasing Output Diversity} A wide range of test-time strategies has been proposed to improve output diversity, primarily by adjusting decoding hyperparameters such as temperature, top-$p$, top-$k$~\citep{shi2024thorough}, and min-$p$~\cite{nguyen2024turning}.
+However, these methods provide limited gains when models exhibit collapsed output distributions~\cite{jiang2025artificial}, and many closed-source LLMs (e.g., GPT-5) no longer expose such controls.
+Another line improves diversity by retraining LLMs with diversity-aware alignment objectives, such as \textit{DivPO}~\cite{lanchantin2025diverse}.
+While effective, these methods are resource-intensive and do not apply to closed-source frontier LLMs.
+Prompt-based approaches could also explore more diverse outputs~\cite{shur2024growing,zhang2025verbalized}; however, they often increase diversity at the cost of answer quality (\cf \S~\ref{sec: main_res}).
+Together, these limitations motivate our work, which improves diversity without compromising answer quality and applies to any base model.

-\xhdr{Diversity in IR and RAG} In IR, diversity has long been used to cover a broader range of user preferences through techniques such as query rewriting and re-ranking~\citep{mohankumar2021diversity,krestel2012reranking}.
-However, traditional IR systems typically return a ranked list of documents, leaving users to manually interpret the retrieved information to satisfy their needs~\cite{li2025towards}.
-This limitation motivates RAG, which directly integrates retrieved evidence into generated responses.